South Dakota health insurance exchange

 Initial enrollment low for three insurers participating in South Dakota marketplace

 In the first full month of open enrollment, applications were completed for more than 3000 people in South Dakota.
 By November 2, however, only 58 of them had finalized their plan selection.
 By November 12, that number had increased to 116, but many more people are expected to complete enrollment by December 23, the deadline for a January 1 effective date.
 South Dakota’s enrollment in the first month was the third lowest of the 34 states that are using HealthCare.gov for their exchanges – this is not surprising however, given the state’s low population and an uninsured rate that is lower than the national average.

-Gov. Dennis Daugaard announced in late September that South Dakota will not develop a state-run health insurance exchange.
-Daugaard cited high operating cost — estimated at $6.3 to $7.7 million — as the reason to let the federal government run the state’s exchange.
+South Dakota Gov. Dennis Daugaard announced in late September 2012 that HHS would be running the state’s exchange, citing the high cost — estimated at $6.3 to $7.7 million — for ongoing operation of the exchange.